Devilv85/Scroll-Control/README.md

 - Grace period and block duration are currently fixed (5 minutes and 60 minutes respectively)
 - Limited to YouTube Shorts and Instagram Reels detection only
 - Requires Android 7.0+ due to accessibility service requirements
+- Encrypted storage requires device security features to be enabled

 ## Contributing